 Len Senater 12:05

-feel like there’s this sort of split, like there’s this corporate level, yeah, where sort of money is no object, and they’re, they’re just sort of swimming in money.
-It’s not coming out of any one’s pocket, it’s just coming out of someone’s budget, they can afford to pay rack rate for everything.
+you do feel like there's this sort of split, like there's this corporate level, yeah, where sort of money is no object, and they're made, they're just sort of swimming in money.
+It's not coming out of any one's pocket.
+It's just coming out of someone's budget, they can afford to pay rack rate for everything.
 Yeah.
-And, and then you have, like you said, the small businesses, the individual entrepreneurs who are like, trying to make it work, and the gap between them seems to be growing as part of the sort of larger gap in in overall inequality.
-And that, and contributing to that gap was something that that didn’t sit with me right in that particular time place.
-And I felt like that was one of the pressing issues of our of our time and day and I wanted to figure out a way that I could sort of push in the opposite direction, could I do something to bring the, the the poles closer together and create a, an accessible middle ground that people would feel at home in rather than create a service that only the high end could afford.
-And that’s the direction that I felt my design practice was going.
-And it was I was getting feeling alienated from from that, and the clients and the goals of the clients.
+And, and then you have, like you said, the small businesses, the individual entrepreneurs who are like, trying to make it work, and the gap between them seems to be growing as part of this sort of larger gap in in overall inequality.
+And that, and contributing to that gap was something that that didn't sit with me right in that particular time place.
+And I felt like that was one of the pressing issues of our of our time and day.
+And I wanted to figure out a way that I could sort of push in the opposite direction, could I do something to bring the the poles closer together and create a, an accessible middle ground that people would feel at home in rather than create a service that only the high end could afford.
+And that's the direction that I felt my design practice was going.
+And it was I was getting feeling alienated from, from that, and the clients and the goals of the clients.
 I decided I wanted to kind of refocus around the community where I live, the people that I met on on a human scale experiences that were accessible and affordable.
-And, you know, in hindsight now that I’m working on telling this story, more explicitly, was informed.
-For example, by the years that I lived in Montreal, where we have, we had a lot of sort of Bohemian artists types who could only I remember.
-Yeah, and I mean, one trial was a city, you could afford to be broken, which was one of the things that gave it its magic.
+And, you know, in hindsight now that I'm working on telling this story, more explicitly, was informed.
+For example, by the years that I lived in Montreal, where we have, we had a lot of, sort of Bohemian artists types who could only I remember, yeah, and I mean, when trail was a city, you could afford to be broken, which was one of the things that gave it its magic.
 And, you know, we did a lot of creative, exciting, rewarding things, but none of them could be fancy, because nobody had any money to spend on them.
 Yeah.
-And compare that to Montreal or Toronto, where everyone’s so busy.
-No, because it’s very expensive.
-So you gotta hustle hard to make rent to make bank and then there’s not a lot of time and energy and creative energy leftover to reinvest in the creators themselves.
-And so a response to all of that into the my time in Toronto and my nostalgia for Montreal kind of led me to the next major phase of my professional life, which was founding the DEP center.
+And compare that to Montreal, where to Toronto, where everyone's so busy.
+No, because it's very expensive.
+So you gotta hustle hard to make rent, to make bank and then there's not a lot of time and energy and creative energy leftover to reinvest in the creators themselves.
+And so, response to all of that into that my time in Toronto and my nostalgia for Montreal kind of led me to the next major phase of my professional life, which was founding the des printer.
+So

 Qasim Virjee 14:24

-So I’m interested in this.
+I'm interested in this.
 So like, how long did it take you to kind of envision the project or was it pretty organic?
-There was the depth and are born before we define it and what the dinner was or is,
+There was the deputy airborne before we define even what the governor was or is,

 Len Senater 14:36

 well, so there was probably about a year.
-So like I said, there was a kind of growing unrest internally in me in I was chafing against the nature of the design work that I was doing.
-But I didn’t really have a good vocabulary for how and why.
+So like I said, there was a kind of growing unrest internally and me in I was chafing against the nature of the design work that I was doing.
+But I didn't really have a good vocabulary for how and why.
 Right.
-But the enthusiasm was I was fading.
-Yeah.
-And, you know, that led inevitably and I had a business partner who had a family who had ambitions of his own that didn’t necessarily align with mine, I wanted to do great work, I wanted to do interesting work, I wanted to do meaningful work.
-I wasn’t that interested in doing the most expensive thing and making more money and growing and, you know, didn’t have those kinds of ambitions.
-And that didn’t necessarily align.
+But the enthusiasm was the I was fading.
+And, you know, that led inevitably and I had a business partner who had a family who had ambitions of his own that didn't necessarily align with mine, I wanted to do great work, I wanted to do interesting work, I wanted to do meaningful work.
+I wasn't that interested in doing the most expensive thing and making more money and growing and, you know, didn't have those kinds of ambitions.
+And that didn't necessarily align.
 And that led to conflict.
 And eventually that conflict came to a head.
 And so I, you know, there was a point where I had to make a decision to do other things.
-And so there was a gap where I had to, to figure out what was I going to do next?
-Yeah, I had still had a handful of my own clients and work I had to finish up.
-And it was a tough, that was a tough period, there was a bit of a crisis, there was depression, there was other things that kind of, you know, but I was very fortunate and the support that I was given and other things to help me navigate ahead.
-I just had a brand new house that I was still trying to renovate the OH MY GOD happened, a lot of things happen all the ones flow.
-And one interesting thing that came up was I picked up a freelance client was a woman who had done who had worked as a therapist and facilitator for many years.
-And one of the areas she focus on was change management and individuals specifically, like people who were going to retire and didn’t necessarily know what they wanted to do it really it was, especially when their identity and their value was very wrapped up.
+And so there was a gap where I had to, to figure out what was I going to do next, I had still had a handful of my own clients and work I had to finish up.
+And it was a tough, that was a tough period, there was a bit of a crisis, there was a depression, there was other things that kind of, you know, but I was very fortunate and the support that I was given and other things to help me navigate ahead.
+I just had a brand new house that I was trying to renovate oh my god happened, a lot of things happen all the ones.
+And one interesting thing that came up is I picked up a freelance client was a woman who had who had worked as a therapist and facilitator for many years.
+And one of the areas she focused on was change management and individuals specifically, like people who were going to retire and didn't necessarily know what they wanted to do with relatives, especially when their identity and their value was very wrapped up.
 In their work.
 Yeah.
 And so I kind of offered to basically typeset her work into ebook format for free in return for her access to her as a mentor.
 And to go through that process with her of examining what were the things that were important to me.
-And then using that to brainstorm around what kind of things what I liked to be doing and from that process and soul searching and a lot of kicking some ideas around I got a hot desk over at Center for Social Innovation annex when it first opened ROPs
+And then using that to brainstorm around what kind of things what I liked to be doing and from that process and soul searching and a lot of sort of kicking some ideas around I got a hot desk over at Center for Social Innovation annex when it first opened props

 Qasim Virjee 16:52

-to this CSI, that’s where that’s where co working for me was cemented as something I could, I don’t know have a hand in as an industry as a
+to this CSI.
+Yeah, that's where that's where it co working for me was cemented as something I could, I don't know, have a hand in as an industry as a thing.

 Len Senater 17:02

-thing.
-Yeah, it was exciting for me to to see that people were bringing the sort of ethical dimension into the DNA of the business and that had sort of that spoke to me because that was also a place where I was trying to find sure focus.
-And so I met a lot of really interesting people there Tanya sirmon The who helped establish I watched and learn from them and like minded community and from all of those conversations emerged this idea of wanting to do something with food because I’d I’d always gone through life stomach first.
+Yeah, it was exciting for me to to see that people were bringing the sort of ethical dimension into the DNA of the business.
+And that had sort of that spoke to me because that was also a place where I was trying to find sure focus.
+And so I met a lot of really interesting people there Tanya sermon, The Who, who helped establish it, I watched and learn from them and the like minded community.
+And from all of those conversations emerged with this idea of wanting to do something with food because I'd always gone through life stomach first.